tyhal/crie/doc/cli/crie_non.md

 Show what isn't supported for this project

-Find the file extensions that dont have an associated regex match within crieRun
+Find the file extensions that dont have an associated regex match within crie

 ```
 crie non [flags]